 Facebook cuts off access to API platform for ‘hundreds of thousands’ of inactive apps

-Facebook removed access to its API platform for inactive apps and is now queueing up active apps to make sure all undergo the new review process.
+Facebook has removed access to its API platform for inactive apps and is now queueing up active apps to make sure all undergo the new review process.

 Facebook reports it has cut off access to its API platform for hundreds of thousands of inactive apps that were not submitted for review by the August 1 deadline.